-After the front desk clerk determines the room assignment and the guest agrees to the room rate, the key or keys are obtained for the guest.
-The key being issued must be checked against the room number assigned on the registration card, electronic folio, or computer screen before it is handed to the guest.
+After the front desk clerk has determined the room assignment and the guest has agreed to the room rate, the key or keys are obtained for the guest.
+The key being issued must be checked against the room number assigned on the registration card before it is handed to the guest.
 A key for room 969 can look like 696 if it is viewed upside down.
 The key for room 243 could mistakenly be picked up for room 234.
 These errors occur when the front desk staff is busy checking people in and out.
 Giving the room key to the guest should be handled with utmost discretion, for the guest's safety.
 The front desk clerk should not loudly announce, "Here is your key to room 284."
-It is better to say, simply, "Here is your key," or "Your room number is written on the inside of your check-in packet."
-It is also important to instruct a guest on the procedure for using an electronic key, a plastic key with electronic codes embedded on a magnetic strip.
-If there is a waiting period or a colored indicator light on the guest room door, the clerk should point this out.
+It is better to say, simply, "Here is your key" or "Your room number is written on the inside of your check-in packet."
+It is also important to instruct a guest on the procedure for using an electronic key, a plastic-key with electronic codes embedded on a magnetic strip.
+If there is a special waiting period or a certain-colored indicator light on the guest room door, this should be pointed out.